weddingjuma/rafipayment_frontend/README.md

 ## Models

-The Model class is an extendable wrapper that returns a Vue instance, which makes it easy to create reusable models with default attributes, shared methods, and methods that use default or dynamic values.
+The Model class returns a Vue instance with some default helper methods and computed properties.
+The following is an example of extending the Model class:

 ```js
 import Model from '@/modules/model'